The Scholars’ Programme

 - Increase their planning, research, analysis, synthesis, evaluation and presentation skills.

 - Demonstrate creativity, initiative and enterprise.

 The EPQ is highly regarded by all universities.
-It leads to an AS qualification and is a valuable asset in successful progression to higher education and career opportunities.
+It leads to a qualification and is a valuable asset in successful progression to higher education and career opportunities.

 February: Year 12 Cambridge University Student Union Shadow Scheme – 3 day residential

 March: Oxbridge Student Conference/Roadshow, Haydock Park.
-Cambridge Subject Specific Study Days – both fully subsidised
+Cambridge Subject Specific Study Days – both fully subsidised, Cambridge University visit

 June: Oxford Open Day Visits – fully subsidised

 July: Cambridge Open Day Visits – fully subsidised

 August: Sutton Trust Summer Schools – fully subsidised week long residential at a leading university